I AM HERE

 2. A written word 'exquisite corpse'

-The corpse is being created by and for the membership and will evolve over time.
-It will be updated weekly on the college website and will be composed of single sentences.
+The corpse was created by and for the membership and evolved over time.
+It was updated weekly on the College website and was composed of single sentences.

-We invite fictional and non-fictional responses to the so-called ‘new normal’ in an effort to create something truly strange.
-And perhaps, through our wanderings, we will finally arrive where we started - and to quote TS Eliot - "know the place as if for the first time".
+We invited fictional and non-fictional responses to the so-called ‘new normal’ in an effort to create something truly strange.
+And perhaps, through our wanderings, we finally arrived where we started - and to quote TS Eliot - "know the place as if for the first time".

 An exquisite corpse is defined by MOMA as "a game in which each participant takes turns writing or drawing on a sheet of paper, folding it to conceal his or her contribution, and then passing it to the next player for a further contribution".

-The exquisite corpse went live on 9 November.
-It begins with the following sentences, submitted by our committee.
-What comes next is up to you.
+The exquisite corpse went live on 9 November and was completed on 31 December.
+It began with the following sentences, submitted by our committee:

 And I found myself back in the house I grew up in.